ibexa/documentation-developer/docs/cookbook/listening_to_core_events.md

 !!! tip

-    You can register a slot for any kind of signal by setting `signal` to `*` in the service tag.
+    You can register a Slot for any kind of signal by setting `signal` to `*` in the service tag.

 ## Using a basic Symfony event listener

-eZ Platform comes with a generic slot that converts signals (including ones defined by user code) to regular event objects and exposes them via the EventDispatcher.
+eZ Platform comes with a generic Slot that converts signals (including ones defined by user code) to regular event objects and exposes them via the EventDispatcher.
 This makes it possible to implement a simple event listener/subscriber if you're more comfortable with this approach.